gavollink/cleanpath/README.md

 verify it actually exists on the system.
 - cleanpath -b puts the command line parameters before the PATH environment variable in the output.

+## Non-obvious features

 - cleanpath always removes dupliates from the combined string.
-- cleanpath always removes dupliate ':' separators from the string.
+- cleanpath always removes dupliate delimiters from the string.
+- cleanpath removes delimiters from the beginning or end of the out.

-## Other Environment Variables
+## Using With Other Environment Variables

 ```sh
     LD_LIBRARY_PATH=`cleanpath -Pb LD_LIBRARY_PATH -- "$HOME/lib"`